Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 # BUGS AND ISSUES

-## Dublicate Orders
+## Duplicate Orders

-When a user purchases a car, the order goes through fine, but when they go to their profile there's a dublicate order.
+When a user purchases a car, the order goes through fine, but when they go to their profile there's a duplicate order.
 User is only charged for one car.

 ![dublicate order](wireframes/dublicate_order.png)

-In my checkout views.py, I had this line of code twice ```order_form = OrderForm()``` removing the extra code that I had mistakenly addded twice, resolved the issue.
+In my checkout views.py, I had this line of code twice ```order_form = OrderForm()``` removing the extra code that I had mistakenly added twice, resolved the issue.

+Upon further investigation, this proved to be a far more complicate task to resolve.
+My Stripe Webhooks weren't commuincating with my site so I had to create STRIPE_WH_SECRET in my Gitpod variables.